burakisk/code-review-checklist/README.md

 ### Code Integration
 - [ ] Are there unresolved merge conflicts?
 - [ ] Does the code pass CI/CD pipeline checks?

+### Documentation
+- [ ] Is there a comprehensive README or equivalent documentation for the project/module?
+- [ ] Are there any outdated or inaccurate comments or documentation?